 In this article, we are going to discuss four ways to select second highest salary in MS SQL.
-This is a very commonly asked interview question in almost all the interviews.
+This is a very commonly asked interview question for sql.

 Who is the audience

 Anyone who works on a “Microsoft SQL server” may be a developer, Tester, and DBA many more.
 Because, I will be using some inbuilt functions of MS SQL, which might not be available in other database tools like Oracle, My SQL, PostgreSQL etc.

 Don’t get me wrong, For sure other database tools might have these functions, but with different name and syntax.